Roboto-Automo/100-days-of-code/robertoProgressLog.md

  Back on the code, 4 hours of revision tasks going over passing data to arrays, fetching API data and passing it into the dom and working with objects and arrays.

  **Thoughts:**
+ Had to cram it in a narrow window, so hard to know how much was sinking in.

     ### Day 28: March 27